 Beautiful Savior Lutheran Church is taking steps to remodel/add on to our church building.
 This process has just begun and you can find updates and information as it becomes available on this page.
 Watch us grow! #BSLC2020 together we share in God’s mission!

-Read a letter about the project from Pastor Chris here
+Read a letter from June 2018 about the project from Pastor Chris here

 Building Remodel Project History